kohai-ut/centralite_jetstream/README.md

 This is a bit of a rough version that never got fully polished.
 I can't remember if I ever tested the scenes code.
 I've contemplated trying out some AI to help finish it up as my python skills are minimal.
 It's been a long time since I set this up on my rpi with home assistant -- this is what I have going on mine.

-1. I put the github files/repo under folder: custom_components/centralite-jestream
+1. I put the github files/repo under the home assistant folder: custom_components/centralite-jestream

-NOTE: I then edited yaml files to customize for my setup AND there are some edits to the python code.
+NOTE: I then edited yaml files below to customize for my setup AND there are some edits to the python code.
 I do not enable ALL of my switches/loads/scenes.
 I only set up those I want to show up in HA.

-2. Edit pycentralite.py to enter the lights/loads/switches/etc numbers.
+2. Edit pycentralite.py to enter the lights/loads/switches/etc numbers in the right variables.
 The numbers to enter are the ones from the jetstream system config, see example below.
 Look for LOADS_LIST, SWITCHES_LIST, ACTIVE_SCENES_DICT

-3. Edit the homeassistant/configuration.yaml and add or merge this stuff in correctly:
+3. Edit the homeassistant/configuration.yaml and add or merge this stuff in the right places in the yaml file:
 ```
 # Centralite CR for third party integration must be turned on in the Elegance system/software
 centralite-jetstream: